What Is ITP?

 Your doctor will perform a comprehensive physical examination and inquire about your medical history and any current medications you are taking.

 Your doctor will also order a complete blood count (CBC), among other tests.
-Recommended follow-ups may include a blood test to check for platelet antibodies.
+Recommended follow-ups for idiopathic thrombocytopenic purpura may include a blood test to check for platelet antibodies.

-A blood smear will also need to be performed, and this involves placing a small amount of blood on a glass slide.
+A blood smear will also need to be performed.
+This test involves placing a small amount of blood on a glass slide.
 The slide is then observed under a microscope to examine the platelets and other blood cells.

-If your doctor determines that you have a low platelet count, a bone marrow test may also be recommended.
-If you have ITP, the bone marrow in your bones will be normal.
-If your bone marrow is abnormal, it is almost certain that your low platelet count is the result of a disease other than ITP.
+If your doctor determines you have a low platelet count, a bone marrow test may also be recommended.
+If you have immune thrombocytopenic purpura, the bone marrow in your bones will be normal.
+If your bone marrow is abnormal, it is almost certain that your low platelet count is the result of a disease other than idiopathic thrombocytopenic purpura.

 Available Treatment Options for ITP